antham/ghokin/README.md

 Download the latest binary for your achitecture [here](https://github.com/antham/ghokin/releases/latest).

-If you can't find a binary for your architecture, install the go toolchain and run : `go install github.com/antham/ghokin@latest`.
+If you can't find a binary for your architecture, install the go toolchain, clone the repository and run : `go install .`.

 ## Usage